 Over-the-counter orthotics or inserts are a good starting point.
 They are a one-size-fits-all insert that helps control the foot.
 The downside is that they are not designed for your individual foot shape and the materials they are made out of are usually not durable.
 Over-the-counter orthotics typically perform their functions for three to six months before the weight of the body weakens the materials.

 Back to the eyeglasses analogy.
 Prefabricated ones are like getting magnifiers at a drug store while getting fitted for custom molded are like getting eyeglass lenses prescribed for your vision.

-Custom Molded orthotics are made specifically for you.
-At our facility, we use one of the oldest but best methods for casting.
-This is more costly to us and more time-consuming, however, it provides a superior quality product than a computer-generated prescription or a foam box.
-A plaster mold is made of the foot.
 The foot is placed in the best position for walking and the device is made with built-in modifications for various conditions.
 For example, if you have a neuroma we can build in a neuroma pad to relieve pressure off of the aggravated nerve.
 A custom device should last years with only the need to add a new top cover or outer post.